COVID-19 Coronavirus Information Updates

 - Amtrak trains have suspended service north of Seattle until further notice.

-- Camping on Washington State lands is closed through April 30.
+- Camping on Washington State lands is temporarily closed.

 United States Updates

 - On March 11, 2020 President Trump signed a proclamation that restricts travel to the United States from foreign nationals who have recently been in certain European countries.
 This does not apply to U.S. citizens or legal permanent residents.
 Read the full text of the proclamation here.